pbarrett21/TicTacToe-Server/README.txt

 		4 5 6
 		7 8 9

+How to play:
+	The player starts first.
+Enter a move in the range from 1 to 9.
+After your move, the server will play.
+	Take turns until the game ends in a tie, you win, or the server wins.
+	To play another game, begin the client program again with [./client]

 Additional notes:
 	Though the server checks if its move has been used yet, the client does not.
 	This means the player could reuse moves if he or she wanted.
 I did not check for this.
 	Per the project description: "the client program should verify that this move is valid before sending it to the server" I interpreted this to mean check that the input is in a valid range (1-9).
 This I did check for.

+	The client ends automatically after a game has finished.
+The server continues listening for another game.
+	To end the server connection, use CTRL+c